Gay People Are Being Murdered in Chechnya. Why Aren’t We Talking About It?

 Every other technique the filmmakers tried had the effect of making the subjects feel “less than human,” France says.
 “My goal in working with them was to help restore their humanity and help them regain control of their own narratives.”

-Additional, and crucial, tools in that endeavor are the graphic, upsettingly violent videos interspersed throughout the film.
+Additional, and crucial, tools in that endeavor are the graphic, upsettingly violent videos that appear throughout the film.

 In one, gays who are caught kissing in a car are gruesomely attacked.
 In another, a gay woman is dragged into the middle of the street by her relatives.
 One leaves to retrieve a boulder from the side of the road.
 He bashes her head in with it.
 Another video shows a man anally raped by police as punishment.